j-mnr/gophergo.dev/content/basics/19-error.md

 	return errors.New("bufio.Scanner: token too long")
 }

-// ErrorNotNil shows that a nil error value does not equal nil.
+// NotNil shows that a nil error value does not equal nil.
 In other words
 // setting an error to nil and returning that error will not give you nil.
 It
-// shows the idiomatic Go way of returning nothing if there is no error. func ErrorNotNil(doItWrong bool) error {
+// shows the idiomatic Go way of returning nothing if there is no error. func NotNil(doItWrong bool) error {
 	// var incorrect *CallError = nil 👈 Same as below, but this is wrong because
 	// nil is the zero value, but just to show you can do the above as well. var incorrect *CallError